Social Data Science

 • Why not run experiments for everything?

-• Policies are not supposed to be not assigned at random
+• Good policies tend to be targeted, not random

 • This creates selection bias